Milestone Pharmaceuticals Earnings Call Transcripts

 -

-Etripamil, a nasal calcium channel blocker for acute PSVT, addresses significant unmet needs by offering rapid, self-administered relief for patients dissatisfied with current therapies.
-Experts anticipate broad adoption, especially for those with infrequent episodes and intolerance to chronic medications.
+Etripamil, a nasal spray for PSVT, addresses significant unmet needs by offering rapid, self-administered relief for patients dissatisfied with current therapies or reluctant to undergo ablation.
+Physicians estimate 20–50% of PSVT patients could benefit, with wearables expanding early diagnosis.